madiapgar/diet_mouse_cdiff/arizona_experiments/az_exp_combined/README.md

 # University of Arizona Mouse Experiment: Stool and Cecal Content Samples Combined

-Holds all of the general alpha/beta diversity and taxonomic relative abundance analysis done with the stool and cecal content samples combined (cecal content samples were substituted for day 3 stool samples due to undersampling of the high fiber diets) and batch 1 of the experiments filtered out since those mice did not get infected with *C. difficile*.
+Holds all of the general 16S sequencing alpha/beta diversity and taxonomic relative abundance analysis done with the stool and cecal content samples combined (cecal content samples were substituted for day 3 stool samples due to undersampling of the high fiber diets) and batch 1 of the experiments filtered out since those mice did not get infected with *C. difficile*.
 Preliminary analysis was done with the day 3 stool and cecal content samples together and it was determined that the cecal content samples were not significantly different at day 3 and could be substituted to increase power.

 ## Paper Relevance: